lorenzrota/asic-rtl-lib/12b14benc/sim/file/vcs/README.md

-This is a script to simulated spice output streamed to a file using Synopsys VCS.
+This is a script to simulate spice output streams to a file using Synopsys VCS.

 The file in.txt should be prepared and cleaned by parsewave.py then